 Equality and diversity

 We recognise the benefits of encouraging diversity across the business and believe that this will contribute to our continued success.
 All appointments are made based on merit and are measured against specific objective criteria, including the skills and experience needed for the position.
-We remain committed to increasing the participation of women throughout the Group, including at Board level, within the Steering Group and senior management.
+We remain committed to increasing the participation of women throughout the Group, including at Board level, within the Executive Committee and senior management.

 We are committed to protecting and minimising our impact on the environment.